Session Descriptions

 Washington Update: Legislative and Regulatory Developments

-Presenter: Jon Fansmith, Senior Vice President, Government Relations and National Engagement, American Council on Education (ACE)
+Presenter: Jon Fansmith, American Council on Education (ACE)

 Description: Learn more about the current political climate for higher education in Washington and what is on the horizon.
 Join an expert from the American Council on Education who will address priority issues for federal policymakers and the unprecedented actions of the new Administration.
 This session will cover developing trends in federal legislation and regulation as well as detailed dive into key issues impacting students, campuses and accreditors.